zzzprojects/docs/entityframework-extensions.net/pages/articles/soft-delete.md

 ```

 ## Problem
-You want to soft delete some entities currently in deleted state with BulkDelete.
+You want to soft delete some entities currently in a deleted state with BulkDelete.

 ```csharp